 Many believe coated business cards are superior to uncoated business cards, but that’s not always the case.
 If you don’t know the difference between coated and uncoated business cards, keep reading to learn what makes each style unique.

 What are uncoated business cards?

-Uncoated business cards are printed, accordingly, on uncoated paper stock.
-Uncoated stock features robust texture and zero gloss.
+Uncoated business cards are the ideal choice for professionals who want to write on their business card.
+Often times, people believe this is a matte finish; in reality, uncoated paper stock has a natural texture and zero gloss coating.
 Since they’re not coated, they’re easy to write on – even with ball point pens.
-This quality makes uncoated business cards perfect for appointment cards and any other application that requires writing, such as jotting down personal cell phone numbers or special notes for customers.
+This style makes uncoated business cards perfect for appointment cards or if you want the ability to write on the card, such as jotting down personal cell phone numbers and important notes for customers.

 What are coated business cards?

-Coated business cards naturally feature smooth finishes in different gloss intensities.
+Coated business cards are a popular choice in many business-related industries.
+This style features smooth finishes with different gloss intensities.
 You can print business cards on glossy or matte stock.
 Glossy coatings offer a bright sheen that helps your design pop off the stock.
-Matte coatings present with a more subdued sheen.
-You can add extra brilliance to each with a thick UV high-gloss coating.
-Coated business cards are smooth because their coatings fill in stock texture.
-This quality also makes them difficult to write on, since the coatings serve as a barrier and do not allow ink to soak into the paper.
+Matte coatings are less shiny and have a subdued look—you can usually feel this difference.
+For an added touch of luxury, you can use an UV high-gloss coating on details you want to stick out on the card.
+Keep in mind, coated business cards are difficult to write on.
+Since the coatings serve as a barrier, they do not allow ink to soak into the paper.

 Should you print coated or uncoated business cards?
 Which is best for your brand?